- GDP (PPP):

 - FDI Inflow:

-India’s economic freedom score is 54.6, making its economy the 128th freest in the 2015 Index.
-Its score is down by 1.1 points from last year, with modest improvements in business freedom, property rights, and freedom from corruption offset by declines in labor freedom and trade freedom.
-India is ranked 26th out of 41 countries in the Asia–Pacific region, and its overall score continues to be below the regional and world averages.
+India’s economic freedom score is 56.5, making its economy the 121st freest in the 2021 Index.
+Its overall score is unchanged, with an improvement in business freedom offset by declines in judicial effectiveness and other scores.
+India is ranked 26th among 40 countries in the Asia–Pacific region, and its overall score is below the regional and world averages.

 Again this year, the Indian economy remains in the mid-range of the mostly unfree category.
 A move toward greater economic freedom would require substantial and broad-based reforms.
 In addition to taking steps to improve fiscal health and strengthen the rule of law, the government would need to increase financial freedom and reform the tax code, the investment regime, and the labor code.

 IMPACT OF COVID-19: As of December 1, 2020, 137,621 deaths had been attributed to the pandemic in India, and the economy was forecast to contract by 10.3 percent for the year.